PiyushMittl/java-TipsandTricks/datastructures-trees.md

 binary search tree
 ..
 **heap**
-Heap a is always complete binary tree.
+* Heap a is always complete binary tree.
+* we only insert node at the bottom and then heapify the tree.
+* we only delete the node from top and inset the last node at the place of deleted node and heapify.